By Suzanna Mathews, The Date Maven[Also published at 360Wichita.com]

 What do you do with that kind of rejection?

-You keep loving yourself.
-You keep expressing love.
-You keep giving and getting.
-You continue to act on the love you feel.
+So, keep expressing love.
+Keep giving and getting.
+Continue to act on the love you generate and the love you feel.

-I’ve experienced some personal pain lately.
-Some difficult choices were made.
-My fellow love-feast diners not only had my back, they insisted I continue to live outwardly, live lovingly, and gave me a safe spot for release.
+My beautiful tribe not only had my back, they insisted I continue to live outwardly, live lovingly, and gave me a safe spot for release.
 They made room for my complications.
 They made space for my crazy.